DarshanKasundra12/JobFinder-NearBy/client/public/backend-kit/VERCEL_DEPLOYMENT.md

 1. Go to Deployments → Click the failed deployment
 2. Scroll down to see error messages
 3. Common issues:
-   - Missing `vercel.json` - ensure it exists in `client/public/backend-kit/`
+   - Missing `vercel.json` - ensure the root `vercel.json` is committed
    - Missing dependencies - check `package.json` has `puppeteer-core` and `@sparticuz/chromium`

 ### Memory Limitations